-- 1. A Health and Safety Committee will be established and maintained in accordance with the Occupational Health and Safety Regulations.
-Minutes of the meetings will be forwarded promptly to the Association and to the Board.
-There shall be three (3) members chosen by and representing the Association. - 2.
+- 1. A Joint Health and Safety Committee will be established and maintained at each site in accordance with the Occupational Health and Safety Regulations.
+There shall be no less than one (1) member chosen by and representing the Association. - 2.
 Classes shall be conducted in clean, well-maintained facilities with appropriate lighting, temperature, sound level, and ventilation.
 Employees should bring forward issues of health and safety first to the school administrative officer and then to the Health & Safety Committee before approaching an outside regulatory agency. - 3. a.
 Employees shall observe all health and safety regulations pertinent to the work and cooperate in attaining the objective of an environment free from industrial accident and disease. - b.
 Whenever an employee reports an unsafe or unhealthy condition, the employee shall report the condition to the employee's supervisor and the concern(s) shall be investigated by the district Health and Safety Officer without undue delay to determine what action, if any, is necessary to address the concern. - c.
 The Board shall be responsible for providing health and safety training for Health and Safety Committee members. - 4.
 Section 3.24 of the Occupational Health and Safety Regulation is considered to be part of this Agreement. - 5.
 The Board shall provide each school with a copy of the Occupational Health and Safety Regulations.